 Once you’ve mapped out what brands and products are in your portfolio, find out which brands need to be better connected to the main brand and which are already well aligned with its core values.

-After that, it’s time to hoist up the architectural structure.
+After that, it’s time to hoist up the architectural structure and model.
 Organise your portfolio into clear groups (you probably wouldn’t want to put mayonnaise and deodorant in the same group, for instance).

 After that, it’s time to develop brand guides for every group, cultivating a brand name, tone of voice, and visual identity that says what you need it to and to the right people.